 Digital solutions are also driving change in agriculture.
 Farmers are often highly inventive and are constantly developing better ways of using scarce resources like water, fertiliser and seeds to improve productivity.
 However, these inventive ideas rarely diffuse.

 Digital Green is a Delhi-based organisation set up to change this.
 The social enterprise has developed a vast database of videos of farmers describing their innovations in various parts of India.
 These videos are stored on a mobile device that can project them on a wall.
 Digital Green teams tour rural communities where they hold evening viewings of these films and engage in consultations with and mentoring of farmers and their families on how to adopt these ideas on their farms.

 Such digital, frugal solutions are also driving how governments deliver citizens services in countries such as Uganda, Bangladesh and India.
 Indeed, governments are now not only doing such frugal innovation themselves, but they are also partnering with NGOs, and the private sector in order to meet the needs of more people, better, and with less resources.

-Jaideep Prabhu, Professor of Marketing at Cambridge Judge Business School, speaks on "The digital transformation of the public sector" at the Doing Business in the Age of Digital Transformation conference on 1 November in London, organised by the Executive Education division of Cambridge Judge Business School.
-Find out more
+Jaideep Prabhu, Professor of Marketing at Cambridge Judge Business School, has spoken on “The digital transformation of the public sector” at the Doing Business in the Age of Digital Transformation conference on 1 November 2016 in London, organised by the Executive Education division of Cambridge Judge Business School.